 And all the time the expenses of running a practice keep on rising

 If you are going to teach your patients to tell you what they want, you need to learn certain skills.
 This is what my effective dental sales system is all about.
-I was not good at “selling” simply because I was trying to sell.
-In fact the number of private crowns I did a month could be counted on 1 finger.
+I was never good at “selling” simply because it meant I was trying to sell.
+In fact, before I developed this system, the number of private crowns I did a month could be counted on 1 finger.
 So what happened?

 I got angry